Fertile window inputs

 Fertile window meaning explained clearly

 The fertile window is the short stretch of days when pregnancy is most likely.
-Sperm can survive for several days, so the usable window is usually about five to six days long and starts before ovulation.
-That is why ovulation day alone is not enough if you are trying to plan or avoid pregnancy.
+Sperm can survive for several days, so the usable window usually starts before ovulation and ends on ovulation day.
+That is why ovulation day alone is not enough if you are trying to understand fertile timing.

 Estimate method